 Ayres is a foreign policy practitioner and award-winning author with senior experience in the government, nonprofit, and private sectors.
-Her book about India’s rise on the world stage, Our Time Has Come: How India is Making Its Place in the World, was published by Oxford University Press in January 2018, and was selected by the Financial Times for its “Summer 2018: Politics” list.
+Her book about India’s rise on the world stage, Our Time Has Come: How India is Making Its Place in the World, was published by Oxford University Press in January 2018 and was selected by the Financial Times for its “Summer 2018: Politics” list.

-Her book on nationalism, culture, and politics in Pakistan, Speaking Like a State, was published worldwide by Cambridge University Press in 2009, and received the American Institute of Pakistan Studies book prize for 2011–2012.
+Her book on nationalism, culture, and politics in Pakistan, Speaking Like a State, was published worldwide by Cambridge University Press in 2009 and received an American Institute of Pakistan Studies book prize for 2011–2012.
 She has coedited three books on India and Indian foreign policy: Power Realignments in Asia, India Briefing: Takeoff at Last?, and India Briefing: Quickening the Pace of Change.
-Ayres has been awarded numerous fellowships and has received four group or individual Superior Honor Awards for work at the State Department.
+Ayres has been awarded numerous fellowships and has received four group or individual Superior Honor Awards for her work at the State Department.
 She speaks Hindi and Urdu, and in the mid-1990s worked as an interpreter for the International Committee of the Red Cross.
-She received an AB from Harvard College, and an MA and PhD from the University of Chicago.
+She received an AB from Harvard College and an MA and PhD from the University of Chicago.

 - George Washington University, Elliott School of International Affairs, dean

 - Halifax International Security Forum, agenda working group member

 - Women's Foreign Policy Group, board of directors, member